IlanFrumer/BitMEX-nodejs/README.md

-## BitMEX-nodejs - unofficial BitMEX API connector written with typescript
+### BitMEX-nodejs - An unofficial BitMEX API connector written with typescript

 *All types and methods are automatically generated from BitMEX official Swagger Specification*